elacin/flatMap-2014-talk/slides/0_intro.md

 <br/>of course there was also...this other project
 <br/>other team had all the fun
 <br/>unbearable lunch
-<br/>that leads me to the main reason for the rewrite
+<br/>that leads me to the main reason for the rewrite...
 </aside>

 ---